tonyg/racket-reloadable/README.md

 ### Reload hooks

-You can use `add-reload-hook!` and `remove-reload-hook!` to install or remove a "reload hook", a nullary procedure to be called every time a reload completes, if that reload actually loaded any new or changed code.
+You can use `add-reload-hook!` and `remove-reload-hook!` to install or remove a "reload hook", a procedure to be called every time a reload completes, if that reload actually loaded any new or changed code.
+Each hook procedure is called with a dictionary mapping a module path to a list of reloaded source file paths.

 ## Copyright and License